dustindortch/docker-iac-demo/README.md

 * `./example_env_vars.sh` - Set environment variables script
 * `./wkd/tf-run.sh`       - Terraform runner

+## Update: Rancher Desktop

+I have been unnecessarily apprehensive to switch from Docker Desktop to Rancher Desktop.
+I made the switch on my MacBook and the apprehension was unwarranted.
+It works great!

 ## Docker build script

 The build scripts accepts the following environment variables: